guillaug-osu/Employee-Recognition/README.md

 ## Running the tests

-To run the unit tests run `mocha tests`
+To run the unit tests run `npm test`

 ## Authors